matesmajda/action-monitor/README.md

 ### Requirements

-You need Java 8 with Maven 3 to build this project.
+You need Java 8 installed to run this project.
+You can replace mvn commands with `mvnw.cmd` in Windows or `./mvnw` in Linux if you don't have Maven installed.

 ### Running the application